 The Great Dane is a gentle giant.
 They are loving and nice with kids.
 They’ll protect their home.
 If raised with other animals, Great Danes normally get along.
 However, if you want a pet that will live a long time, this may not be the dog for you.
-Sadly, Great Danes have an average lifespan of about 9 years.
+How long do Great Danes live?
+Sadly, the Great Dane lifespan averages 9 years.

 How Long Do Great Danes Live?

 Compared to other large breeds, Great Danes suffer a raw deal when it comes to lifespan.
-Great Danes have a life expectancy of 8 to 10 years, with some lasting as little as 6 or 7 years.
+The Great Dane lifespan is 8 to 10 years, with some lasting as little as 6 or 7 years.
 Rarely, some live up to 12 years.

 While elephants and whales are extremely large animals, they are among the longest-living species in the natural world, So, why are dogs so different?
 Does their giant size effect how long a Great Dane lives?
 How long do Great Danes live if provided with every advantage?
 Read on to find out how to provide the best life for your Great Dane.